shineangelic/Minigrowl-react/README.md

 This is the web client for minigrowl, a project to drive a generic **growroom**.

 Minigrow APIs are based on three kind of objects: sensors, actuators and commands.
 While the first tho reflec real hardware devices with their own reading, the command is an abstraction used to drive such devices.
-Please see [Migrogrowl-spring README](https://github.com/shineangelic/Minigrowl-spring) for general concepts.
+Please see [Microgrowl-spring README](https://shineangelic.github.io/Minigrowl-spring/) for general concepts.

 ![screenshot](/docs/scrrenDesktop1.png)